waynedog74/content/news/gnu-parallel-20160822-has-been-released.md

+---
-Title: GNU Parallel 20160822 has been released.
+Title: "GNU Parallel 20160822 has been released."
 Date: 2016-08-22 14:26:40
-Category: news
+Categories: [news]
-Tags: GNU Parallel
+Tags: [GNU Parallel]
-Slug:gnu-parallel-20160822-has-been-released
-Authors:sedlav
-Summary: GNU Parallel 20160822 ('Og Nomekop') has been released.
-It is available for download <a href="http://ftpmirror.gnu.org/parallel/" target="_blank">at</
+Slug: gnu-parallel-20160822-has-been-released
+Authors: sedlav
+---

 GNU Parallel 20160822 ('Og Nomekop') has been released.
-It is available for download <a href="http://ftpmirror.gnu.org/parallel/" target="_blank">at</a>.
+It is available for [download](http://ftpmirror.gnu.org/parallel/)

 **Hightlights**

 * --tmuxpane opens jobs in panes in tmux.
 Useful if you want to monitor progress of less than 100 simultaneous jobs.